SlideWave/gitignore-include/README.md

         # `npm rebuild` will run all those post-install scripts for us.
         run: npm rebuild && npm run prepare --if-present
 ```

-And add a new secret named `GPR_READ_TOKEN` to your repository.
-The value of the secret should be a [Personal Access Token](https://github.com/settings/tokens/new) created with the `read:packages` permission.

 ## Triggers